jesvijonathan/SIH-Project-2022-Image-Verification/Readme.md

 Update :
 Merged SIH Main UI, made changes to link UI with flask, updated path, title, and some minor changes..., tested file sharing/passing | backend image detection & return response yet to be linked | added new msg in index.html, it is in /template/index.html)

+Updated :
+Ok, so as of now... run app.py
+All the logic is done,

+What it does is hosts a admission portal and accepts user details as a form, When you attach your passport size photo and signature photo, it sends it back to the server The server gets the files, renames it to user id and places em in right folder Then the AI methods are called to check if the photos actually contain a face and signature, Then if configured in the config of application, it will swap the files if they were accidentally attached in the wrong placeholder
+And there after it redirects to a result page

+So, run the app n attach the files,
+First add the right files n see what the results are Then swap the files, sign in place if photo and photo in place of sign and see the results Change the config and mess around (there also a no_redirect_to_result option in config, which will give an error in the admission portal if the files are not right, if right, it will give a "success" response

+Seriously, I'm bored..
+I will not be touching this project for a while, you can mess around and share your thoughts..  it's done for now.
+Regards Jesvi Jonathan